onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Technical API Documentation Content
 ???+ quote "**Regulation text at § 170.315(g)(10)(viii)(A)**"
-    (viii) Documentation.
+    (viii) *Documentation*.
 (A) The API(s) must include complete accompanying documentation that contains, at a minimum: (1) API syntax, function names, required and optional parameters supported and their data types, return variables and their types/structures, exceptions and exception handling methods and their returns.
 (2) The software components and configurations that would be necessary for an application to implement in order to be able to successfully interact with the API and process its response(s).
 (3) All applicable technical requirements and attributes necessary for an application to be registered with a Health IT Module's authorization server.

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(viii)(A) Documentation – minimum requirements"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(viii)(A)*"